mhwlng/fip-elite/README.md

 Use the left rotary encoder to show another card on various tabs or zoom into the galaxy map.

-Use the up/down arrow buttons to switch pages.
+Use S1 to display the menu.

 ![Screenshot 1](https://i.imgur.com/KA0iCcj.png)
 ![Screenshot 2](https://i.imgur.com/JTxiIBL.png)